KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

  This is because in contrast with the mutex, a semaphore is a *count* of tokens.
 Put differently, a mutex limits access to a single resource (e.g., a single memory location) to one thread at a time.
 A semaphore instead allows threads to share a limited pool of resources (e.g., 4 different hard disks), with multiple threads potentially active at the same time.
 Note though that if there is only a single token in the semaphore, this behaves exactly the same as a mutex (this specific type is referred to as a **binary semaphore**).

-The **pthreads** library also provides an API to program with semaphores.
+The **pthreads** library also provides an API to program with semaphores (include semaphore.h to use).
 It contains, amongst others, functions like:

 * sem_init(): initialises a semaphore.
 * sem_wait(): decrements the number inside of the semaphore.